 The Company and its directors and executive officers, and certain stockholders of the Company, have agreed that they will not (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right, or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any shares of Common Stock or any securities convertible into or exercisable or exchangeable for Common Stock, or (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the Common Stock, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of Common Stock or such other securities, in cash or otherwise, for a period of 180 days after the date of this Prospectus, without the prior written consent of Morgan Stanley & Co.
-Incorporated, other than (i) the sale to the Underwriters of any shares of Common Stock upon the exercise of outstanding stock options pursuant to the Company's stock option plans, (iii) the pledge of shares to banks as collateral for borrowings in connection with the exercise of stock options or (iv) the sale by the Thrift Plan of up to 800,000 shares.
+Incorporated, other than (i) the sale to the Underwriters of any shares of Common Stock pursuant to the Underwriting Agreement, (ii) the grant of options or issuance of stock upon the exercise of outstanding stock options pursuant to the Company's stock option plans or (iii) an exception for the Thrift Plan allowing for the sale of up to 800,000 shares.
 See "Shares Eligible for Future Sale."
 Morgan Stanley & Co.
 Incorporated has informed the Company that it has no present intention to provide a waiver from the 180-day lock-up period for the Company and its directors, executive officers and stockholders who have agreed to such lock-ups.